Skip to main content

 • Municipal planning department zoning codes and ADU ordinances

-• Published regulatory analyses and fiscal impact reports
+• Published regulatory analysis and official implementation materials

 Process

-We read primary legislation and municipal code — not summaries of summaries.
-When a state passes new ADU legislation, we review the enrolled bill text, cross-reference it with the existing code it amends, and verify effective dates before publishing.
-We do not rely on press releases or news articles as primary sources for legal claims.
+We read the underlying legislation or code directly rather than relying on summaries of summaries.
+When a state passes new ADU legislation, we review the enrolled bill text, compare it against existing code where needed, and verify effective dates before publishing.
+We do not treat press coverage or vendor articles as primary support for legal claims.

 Cost Research